Peter Osborne (Keeper of the Privy Purse): Edwardian Privy Purse

-Osborne received a permanent appointment as Clerk of the Faculties in July 1551, an office established by Act of 28 Henry VIII, Chapter 19.
-Around midwinter 1551/52 he acted as Keeper of the Privy Purse to King Edward VI and in 1552–53 held the office of Remembrancer to the Lord-Treasurer in the Exchequer, under the Lord Treasurer William Paulet, 1st Marquess of Winchester.
+Osborne received a permanent appointment as Clerk of the Faculties in July 1551, an office established by the act 28 Hen.
+8. c.
+19. Around midwinter 1551/52 he acted as Keeper of the Privy Purse to King Edward VI and in 1552–53 held the office of Remembrancer to the Lord-Treasurer in the Exchequer, under the Lord Treasurer William Paulet, 1st Marquess of Winchester.
 It was under this designation that his role in relation to the Exchequer continued to the end of his life, although interrupted or subordinated between 1553 and 1559 through the reign of Queen Mary.
 John Cheke received a grant of appointment for life as a Chamberlain of the Receipt of the King's Exchequer in September 1552.

 The changing administration of public finance during the reign of Edward VI and the Protectorate of the Duke of Northumberland defined Osborne's role.
 From January 1552 to May 1553 some £40,000 was directed into the king's privy coffers from the treasurers of the revenue courts to enable the Duke to manage fortifications, costs, loans and royal expenses.
 Osborne, as clerk to the four principal Gentlemen of the Privy Chamber, received funds from Parliamentary relief which were diverted directly from the courts, so that his office became "a clearing house or agency for the administration of public finance", under the direction of the Privy Council.

 Osborne's mother Elizabeth died in 1553 making Peter her sole executor: since the death of Richard Osborne in 1544 her daughter Anne has remarried to Edward Saxilby, Baron of the Exchequer 1549, reappointed 1553 and 1560.
 Anne (the sister) dying, Saxilby afterwards married Elizabeth (Fisher), widow of William Woodliffe (died 1548), citizen and mercer of London.
 Peter's brother John also died in 1553, making Peter his executor in a will which bequeathed the estate of Tyled Hall to John's widow Jane for life, and to John's sons, probably the children of John's first wife, Dionysia.